2 Foods You Should Never Eat and Why

 When you eat gluten, it travels to your small intestine where it triggers the release of zonulin.
 Zonulin is a chemical that signals the tight junctions of your intestinal wall to open up, creating intestinal permeability—otherwise known as leaky gut.2

-Once your gut becomes leaky, larger proteins (such as gluten) as well as toxins, microbes, and partially digested food particles are able to escape through your intestinal wall.
-Your immune system reacts to fight off these “invaders,” creating a chronic inflammatory state as your gut remains leaky and the invaders keep on coming.
-This leaves your body open to a whole host of other issues, from gastrointestinal distress, to seasonal allergies, to autoimmune disease, as we just discussed.
+Once your gut becomes leaky, larger proteins (such as gluten), as well as toxins, microbes, and partially digested food particles, are able to escape through your intestinal wall.
+Your immune system reacts to fight off these “invaders.”
+This leads to a chronic inflammatory state as your gut remains leaky and the invaders keep on coming.
+Then your body is left open to a whole host of other issues, from gastrointestinal distress, to seasonal allergies, to autoimmune disease, as we just discussed.

 On top of causing leaky gut, which itself contributes to autoimmunity, gluten is particularly dangerous because of a phenomenon known as molecular mimicry.
 This is when a foreign antigen (such as the gluten proteins now flooding your bloodstream due to leaky gut) shares sequence or structural similarities with your body’s own tissues.
-When your immune system is exposed to an invader, it memorizes the structure of that pathogen to develop the perfect defense and recognize it in the future.3
+Your immune system memorizes the structure of invading pathogens.
+Then it develops the perfect defense and recognizes it in the future.3

 However, your immune system is not always perfect.
 If the invader looks enough like your own cells, your immune system ends up attacking your own tissues along with the invader by mistake, in an autoimmune reaction.
 Gluten happens to be structurally similar to a number of your body’s tissues, particularly the thyroid gland.
 This is why gluten is one of the leading causes of autoimmunity, especially in those with a thyroid condition.